yonekome/local-manifests/ProjectElixer/README.md

-# How to build unofficial Project Elixir
+# How to build Project Elixir

 ### Sync ###